 Completion risks and other unexpected risks (such as safety issues, delays in construction, increase of construction costs, difficulty in finding suitable (replacement) construction contractors, constraints in available human resources due to labour market dynamics, or difficulty in obtaining requisite permits, consents, licenses or environmental or planning permissions (and/or the revocation thereof), can affect Amsterdam Airport Schiphol's capacity and quality levels, cause business interruptions or budget overruns and may lead to an unprofitable investment.
 Such risks may have a material adverse effect on Royal Schiphol Group's business, results of operations, prospects and financial condition.
+It could also result in worsened customer perception (both airlines and passengers) on the quality Amsterdam Airport Schiphol is able to offer relative to the cost of airport charges which are ultimately passed through to ticket prices.

-The construction of Pier A is significantly delayed and was only 60% completed by the end of 2022.
-On 29 November 2021, RSG terminated the contract with the contractor (a joint venture between Ballast Nedam and TAV Construction - BN-TAV) for the construction of Pier A. The termination was done in an organised way, whereby a controlled hand over of the construction site has taken place from BN-TAV to RSG.
-Since the termination, both parties have undertaken a formal process of mediation with the aim of resolving all disputes.
-At the end of July 2022, Royal Schiphol Group decided to withdraw from the mediation.
+The construction of Pier A is significantly delayed.
+On 29 November 2021, RSG terminated the contract with the contractor (a joint venture between Ballast Nedam and TAV Construction - BN-TAV) for the construction of Pier A. The termination was done in an organised way, whereby a controlled hand over of the construction site has taken place from BN-TAV to Schiphol Nederland.